 The UK's planning system is multi-faceted and there are many aspects that developers need to be aware of when operating in a specific region.

-In this section, we take a look at how LPAs are performing across the East of England and the Humber in regard to local plan status, housing delivery and Established Five Year Housing Land Supply (5YHLS).
+In this section, we take a look at how LPAs are performing across the South West in regard to average determination periods, application approval and overturn ratios, and housing delivery targets.

-If you've enjoyed the data insights about strategic land in the East of England, check out our other planning reports for the region below:
+If you've enjoyed the data insights about planning applications in the South West, check out our other reports for the region below: